Bogaerts International School

-Bogaerts International School (also known as BIS) is an international K-12 school founded in 2011 by Yann Bogaerts located in Uccle.
-The school is located on the outskirts of Brussels, in an area classed as semi-urban while the campus is in a wooded area.
+Bogaerts International School (BIS) is an international K-12 school in the municipality of Uccle in Brussels, Belgium.
+The school, founded in 2011 by Yann Bogaerts, is located in an area classed as semi-urban, while the campus is in a wooded area.
 The school offers an education to both local Belgian and foreign families.

 The school follows an international baccalaureate (IB) curriculum.
 The school offers a continuum of three programmes of education: the Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP).

 History

 BIS got its first authorisation by the Belgian programme in 2012 to offer the IB Middle Years Program for Grades 6 to 10.
 The following year, BIS was authorized by the IB to offer the IB Diploma Program for grades Primary Years Programme 1 to Diploma Programme 2.
 In the year 2021, BIS was authorized by the IB to offer the Belgian programme for Grades Pre-primary up till year 5, thus becoming the only fully accredited IB school in Brussels.